cloudposse/terraform-aws-rds/README.md

 - `copy_tags_to_snapshot` - Copy all tags from RDS database to snapshot.
 Default `true`
 - `backup_retention_period` - Backup retention period in days (default `0`).
 Must be `> 0` to enable backups
 - `backup_window` - When to perform DB snapshots.
 Default `"22:00-03:00"`.
 Can't overlap with the maintenance window
+- `db_parameter` -  A list of DB parameters to apply.
+Note that parameters may differ from a family to an other.